Semm6/Whitelabel-webshop/PORTFOLIO.md

 For this learning outcome i made some unit and integration tests.
 This will verify that my application is doing what its supposed to do.
 Also a good benefit of testing is preventing bugs and helps with the quality of the code.
 Below on the images you can see 2 sort of tests i made: unit and integration tests.
 Here is some explanation on both of these tests.

-Unit testing: This is a testing technic that tests individual units of code.
-So for example this will only test the motor of a car and not the whole car by itself.
+<code>Unit testing:</code> This is a testing technic that tests individual units of code (methods).
+So for example in my application 1 test only test the method that i can get all the products or that i can create a product.
 Possibly the developer will be using mockobjects to simulate behaviors of objects.
-This is helpfull when you are testing because you can use fake objects instead of the real objects in your project.
+This is helpfull when you are testing because you can use fake objects instead of the real objects from your project.

-Integration testing:
+<code> Integration testing:</code> With integration testing the entire process in tested (in this case a specific request).
+This is done with MockMvc.
+MockMvc allows you to send fake HTTP requests to a controller and test how the controller behaves.
+A good way to test these request is with fake data so when you want to create a new product for example you already tested the request with fake product data that you made up.
+This way you can test the entire application process.

  Unit test                      |                      Integration test :-------------------------:|:-------------------------: